perforce/setup-p4-example-build-template/README.md

 These are the steps to get this demo running in your own environment

 * fork this project
-* create the following GitHub Action Secrets (get the values for the secrest from Andy or Ryan)
+* create the following GitHub Action Secrets (get the values for the secrets from Andy or Ryan)
   * P4PORT
   * P4USER
   * P4PASSWD